 Neutrogena Pink Grapefruit Scrub

-Encouraging the skin cells to renew in the areas effected can really help.
+Encouraging the skin cells to renew in the areas affected can really help.
 Why not try the refreshing Pink Grapefruit scrub.
-I use this personally and it does the job without being to harsh.
+I use this personally and it does the job without being too harsh.

 Palmers Cocoa Body Scrub